-The City of Gardiner acquired land by the mouth of Cobbosseecontee Stream in its historic district that will more than double the amount of publicly accessible river frontage in the 10 surrounding towns that border the Kennebec.
+The City of Gardiner acquired land by the mouth of Cobbosseecontee Stream in its historic district that doubles the amount of publicly accessible river frontage in the 10 surrounding towns that border the Kennebec.
 This 2-acre parcel triples the size of Gardiner’s waterfront park by linking the heavily used boat launch with another State-owned parcel, making an 11-acre waterfront park with a half-mile of river frontage.

 The City of Gardiner had identified this key parcel in its 1999 City Downtown Revitalization Plan because it held great potential both to enhance boating opportunities and provide a picnic area with an outdoor pavilion for concerts and festivals.
 Learning that the land would soon be listed on the open market, the City moved quickly to acquire it.
 Timely help from the Land for Maine’s Future program, the Department of Conservation, Gardiner Savings Institution, and the Gardiner Rotary Club enabled the City to secure the purchase.

 The City has added parking by the boat launch for vehicles and trailers, and constructed a canoe/kayak launch and fishing platforms (which make the site handicapped accessible).
 The southern section of the newly expanded park, with 5.5 acres of undeveloped State-owned frontage, will serve as a nature study area and outdoor classroom for area students.